vikashV3/Fake-News-Detection-Using-Ensemble-Model/README.md

 ### Questionnaire / FAQ

+#### What are the types of voting classifier available ?
+Hard and Soft voiting are the two major type of voting classifier available.
 #### What is GloVe?
 GloVe stands for global vectors for word representation.
 It is an unsupervised learning algorithm developed by Stanford for generating word embeddings by aggregating global word-word co-occurrence matrix from a corpus.
 #### How many layers are there in an typical CNN ?